linusvogt/linusvogt.github.io/_pages/about.md

 I am a Postdoctoral Associate in <a href="https://zanna-researchteam.github.io/">Laure Zanna's research group</a> at the <a href="https://cims.nyu.edu/dynamic/">Courant Institute of Mathematical Sciences</a> at New York University.
 As part of the <a href="https://inmos-obvi.github.io/team/">InMOS project</a>, my research is concerned with the uptake and storage of heat, carbon, and oxygen in the ocean (mostly using climate model simulations).
+I am also affiliated with the <a href="https://m2lines.github.io/team/">M²LInES project</a> which aims to improve climate model projections using machine learning approaches.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->